 The goal of prospecting is to build a prospect base, a list of current and potential customers.

-Identifying Your Top Prospecting Strategies
+1. Identify your Top 3 Prospecting Strategies

-With so many sources of prospects it’s important to identify the top-3 ways of consistently reaching a large number of your ideal target customer so you can maximize your impact and avoid spreading yourself too thin.
+With so many sources of prospects, it’s important to identify the top-3 ways of consistently reaching a large number of your ideal target customer so you can maximize your impact and avoid spreading yourself too thin.

-Here’s a trick I recommend, focus 80% of your efforts based on what has worked for you in the past, 10% on what your competitors are doing and 10% on what no-one in your industry is doing.
+Here’s a trick I recommend, focus 80% of your efforts based on what has worked for you in the past, 10% on what your competitors are doing and 10% on what no one in your industry is doing.

 Why consistently?
 Because anything other than being consistent doesn’t work.
 If you are thinking that you can hit the jackpot with a one-off advertisement in a newspaper or magazine, you need to think again.
 Spending thousands of dollars on that type of strategy will almost guarantee you a negative return on your investment.
 And there is nothing less effective than attending a networking event, making some good contacts and not returning the following month and the month after that.
 Your audience needs to see you as consistent and credible before it can trust your message.

-Why large number?
+Why a large number?
 Because you’ll need to reach lots of prospects in order to achieve your income goals.
 Consider using Facebook and publishing a blog or an online newsletter as ways of reaching a large number of customers.

 Keep track of how many e-mail messages you sent last week.
 Look at how many appointments you scheduled compared with how many prospecting e-mail messages you sent.
 Look at the number of appointments made divided by the number of sales made.
 Look at the number of e-mail messages sent and the amount of time it took you to send them.
 Look at the dollar amount in sales divided by the number of hours it took to send those e-mail messages.